wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 </web-app>
 ```

 #### 3.1.5.
-Jetty SAML Adapters
+Jetty SAML Adapters {#}

 [Edit this section](https://github.com/keycloak/keycloak-documentation/blob/master/securing_apps/topics/saml/java/jetty-adapter.adoc)[Report an issue](https://issues.jboss.org/secure/CreateIssueDetails!init.jspa?pid=12313920&components=12323375&issuetype=1&priority=3&description=File: securing_apps/topics/saml/java/jetty-adapter.adoc)

 To be able to secure WAR apps deployed on Jetty you must install the Keycloak Jetty 9.x SAML adapter into your Jetty installation.
 You then have to provide some extra configuration in each WAR you deploy to Jetty.
-Letâ€™s go over these steps.
+Let¡¯s go over these steps.

-##### Jetty 9 Adapter Installation
+##### Jetty 9 Adapter Installation {#}

 [Edit this section](https://github.com/keycloak/keycloak-documentation/blob/master/securing_apps/topics/saml/java/jetty-adapter/jetty9_installation.adoc)[Report an issue](https://issues.jboss.org/secure/CreateIssueDetails!init.jspa?pid=12313920&components=12323375&issuetype=1&priority=3&description=File: securing_apps/topics/saml/java/jetty-adapter/jetty9_installation.adoc)

 Keycloak has a separate SAML adapter for Jetty 9.x.
 You then have to provide some extra configuration in each WAR you deploy to Jetty.
-Letâ€™s go over these steps.
+Let¡¯s go over these steps.

 Adapters are no longer included with the appliance or war distribution.
 Each adapter is a separate download on the Keycloak download site.
 They are also available as a maven artifact.

-You must unzip the Jetty 9.x distro into Jetty 9.xâ€™s root directory.
-Including adapterâ€™s jars within your WEB-INF/lib directory will not work!
+You must unzip the Jetty 9.x distro into Jetty 9.x¡¯s root directory.
+Including adapter¡¯s jars within your WEB-INF/lib directory will not work!

 ```
 $ cd $JETTY_HOME